merecarvill/8th-light-apprenticeship-site/_posts/2015-09-21-three-ways-that-developers-practice.markdown

 ---
 layout: post
+section-type: post
 title:  "Three ways that developers practice"
 date:   2015-09-21
-categories:
+category: learning
+tags:
-- learning programming
+- learning
-- katas
 ---

 I've been asked to begin learning Swift this week - and the way I've been asked to do that is to use Swift to implement and demonstrate the [prime factors kata](http://butunclebob.com/ArticleS.UncleBob.ThePrimeFactorsKata) to my mentors.
 This, and reading about what Uncle Bob has to say about practicing and katas in *Clean Coder*, leads me to write this post examining some of the established ways in which software developers practice their craft.